PhazeSpaceProductions/concept/Blurb.md

  * backups, source code management & git
  * app stores - constructed differently, point is to not bother (refer startup above)

-* Exercise 1: create a new repository in github
+* Exercise 1: create a new repository in github??
  * Allow 15 minutes, to help everyone
  * Necessary yak shaving
  * Requires internet access